 - No sexism, homophobia, racism or other types of hate speech or anything that might be interpreted as such, as well as repeated offensive language.
-One swear may get through but be edited, multiple instances will see the comment binned.
+One mild swear may get through (or be edited in any random way the moderators deem suitable), multiple instances will see the comment binned.
 Please think about the language you use before you press send.
 Ignorance is no excuse.
 Furthermore this is a forum to discuss rugby; comments of a political nature should be posted elsewhere (SRU or club politics is fine).

 - We will remove any material that might put us at risk legally.
 We do this for fun.
 None of us have the cash to defend court action because someone posts an unsubstantiated allegation.
 Please do not discuss player’s or other users’ private lives or post your own or other user’s personal details, whether freely available elsewhere or not.
 Do not impersonate other posters.

 - No spam or anything obviously commercial.
 If you’d like advertise or have us review your product please contact us directly by e-mail or check out the Stash Corner page.

 - Be aware you might be misunderstood.
 Sarcasm and humour don’t always come across in written form.
 What might sound funny in your head could be misinterpreted when someone else reads it.